Quafadas/dedav4s/docs/explanation/examples.md

 })
 </script>

-Generally, I find that the best "workflow", is to pump the data into the spec.
+Generally, I find that the best "workflow", is to pump the data into the spec and plot it.
 It usually shows up blank.
 Open it up in the vega editor and fix it.
 It's then easy to backport the modification into scala.

+# Conclusion
+There's nothing that says

+1. Your plot can't be a method defined on the Timeseries class itself.
+That's an obvious and trivial next step.
+1. You have to own the data structure - have a look at the example on the homepage.
+That works through an extension method defined on ```Numeric[Iterable]```

+Which basically means you can "interface" plotting on datatypes of interest to you.
+I found this to be a powerful concept